-Our results point that the contribution of TIs to economic growth is bigger when compared to the rest of the BI population.
-This is a direct result of their better internal functioning: they provide almost the entirety of their tenants with business services.
-These high levels of provisions of services increase the chances of survival and enhance the growth perspectives of their tenants.
+Taken together, our results suggest that TIs provide better services to their tenants than their counterparts NTBIs.
+Better to the extent that the services cover a bigger proportion of tenants and can be therefore seen as more adequate.
+These high levels of provisions of services suggest that tenants companies are being properly incubated and, arguably, their chances of survival and growth perspectives will be higher.
 Furthermore, companies housed within TIs are more likely to be technology based and access more new knowledge since they are closely linked institutionally to sources of knowledge creation.
-Further, our study suggests that there is a strong differentiating effect of choosing a certain strategic positioning for the BI.
+Finally, our study suggests that there is a strong differentiating effect of choosing a certain strategic positioning for the BI.
 This impacts some of its most fundamental operational characteristics such as levels of service providing and tenants' profile.